AmeerTechsoft/Face-recognition-attendance-system/Readme.md

 ## System Architecture

 The face recognition attendance system follows a client-server architecture.
 The client-side interface is built using HTML, CSS, and JavaScript, while the server-side logic is implemented in Python using the Flask framework.
-The face recognition functionality is powered by the OpenCV and MediaPipe libraries, with trained models for face detection and recognition.
+The face recognition functionality is powered by the FaceNet and MediaPipe libraries, with trained models for face detection and recognition.

 ## Contributing